CHRISTIAN COUNTY SHERIFF’S OFFICE – DEPUTY SELECTION PROCESS

 e.
 Personality Characteristics

-The total time allowed for taking the written test is one-and-a-half (1 1/2) hours.
+The total time allowed for taking the written test is one hour.
+(1) hour.

 b.
 Valid driver’s license (photocopy)